Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Quantum correlation

 This completes the proof. $\square$

 {~}\\

-Thus, we have shown that zero entanglement is a sufficient condition for the zero quantum correlation as in Eq.~\eqref{QC_Entanglement_condition_statement}.
-Then, we immediately wonder whether the converse is true, i.e.,
+Thus, zero entanglement has been proven to be a sufficient condition for the zero-quantum correlation, as in Eq.~\eqref{QC_Entanglement_condition_statement}.
+However, this leads to the immediate question of whether the converse is also true, that is,

-On this question, we have the following conjecture: \begin{conj} The statement \eqref{QC_Entanglement_condition_statement_converse} is true.
-That is, the zero quantum correlation for arbitrary pairs of $O_A,O_B$ is necessary and sufficient for zero entanglement. \end{conj}
+To address this question, the following conjecture is proposed: \begin{conj} Statement \eqref{QC_Entanglement_condition_statement_converse} is true.
+In other words, the zero-quantum correlation for arbitrary pairs of $O_A,O_B$ is necessary and sufficient for zero entanglement. \end{conj}

-The reason why we believe the conjecture is true is that we have the following relationship for the standard correlation function:
+The reason for considering the conjecture to be true is that the following relationship exists for the standard correlation function:

-Hence, it is natural to expect that the quantum version of the above relationship also holds.
-Regarding the above conjecture, we can at least prove the following statement: \begin{lemma} If $\QC_{\rho_{AB}}(O_A,O_B) = 0$ for arbitrary pairs of $O_A,O_B$, the Peres-Horodecki separability criterion~\cite{PhysRevLett.77.1413,HORODECKI19961}, i.e., PPT (positive partial transpose) condition, is satisfied.
-That is, the operator $\rho_{AB}^{T_A}$ has no negative eigenvalues, where $T_A$ is the partial transpose with respect to the Hilbert space on the subset $A$. \end{lemma}
+Hence, it is natural to expect that the quantum version of the above relationship is true as well.
+Regarding the above conjecture, at the very least, the following statement can be proven: \begin{lemma} If $\QC_{\rho_{AB}}(O_A,O_B) = 0$ for arbitrary pairs of $O_A,O_B$, the Peres-Horodecki separability criterion~\cite{PhysRevLett.77.1413,HORODECKI19961}, i.e., the positive partial transpose (PPT) condition, is satisfied.
+Thus, the operator $\rho_{AB}^{T_A}$ has no negative eigenvalues, where $T_A$ is the partial transpose with respect to the Hilbert space on the subset $A$. \end{lemma}